Castelvill/internet-of-things-demo-teaching-setup/README.md

 # What we don't know:

-* How to made a working application and how to transport it to the riscv machine.
+* How to make a working application and how to transport it to the RISC-V machine.
-* How to create an actuator.
+* How to create an actuator for simics.

+# What we learned:

+* How to use English in work environment.
+* How to work in the group.
+* How to compile C programs for RISC-V.
+* How to use Simics and how does it work.